Svante Thunberg: Life and career

 Svante Fritz Vilhelm Thunberg was born on 10 June 1969 in Stockholm, Sweden, the son of actor Olof Thunberg and actress Mona Andersson.
-He has an older sister.
 Thunberg is named after an ancestral cousin, Svante Arrhenius, who won the Nobel Prize for Chemistry in 1903.

 Before taking a course in drama studies at the University of Gothenburg, Thunberg appeared with his father in a production of A Midsummer Night's Dream.

 As a young man, Thunberg acted with the company of the Royal Dramatic Theatre and the National Swedish Touring Theatre.
 In 1998, he appeared in the Sveriges Television drama series Skärgårdsdoktorn.
 After that, he mostly had small parts in stage productions.

 In the spring of 2002, Thunberg was playing the part of Joseph Martin Kraus in a television documentary about Kraus, with the opera singer Malena Ernman also in the cast of the production.
 She fell in love with Thunberg and invited him on a first date, to see the film Amélie.
 Two months after their first meeting Ernman was pregnant; she was delighted when she told Thunberg the news and found he wanted the child.
 During the pregnancy, Thunberg was working in Sweden at the Östgöta Theatre, the Orion Theatre, and the National Swedish Touring Theatre.

 Thunberg's first daughter, Greta, was born on 3 January 2003, and her parents married in July 2004.
 They had a second daughter, Beata, on 3 November 2005.
 Ernman's career was just taking off in 2003, and Thunberg stayed at home to look after their daughters, selling his Porsche.
 Ernman was increasingly in demand for overseas appearances, and the whole family would travel to these together.
 Ernman did not drive, while Thunberg could provide transport when needed.
 He also acted as manager for his wife's singing career.

 In 2020, Thunberg was credited as lyricist on an album by the singing group Ex Animo.